jooy2/flaru/README.md

 $ npm i
 ```

+The project sources do not include the Ruffle files.
+So, before building or testing, you need to get the latest version of **Ruffle self-hosted distribution**.

-Next, download the latest version of the self-hosted version from the [Ruffle Release Page](https://github.com/ruffle-rs/ruffle/releases), unzip it and paste it in the following path: `/src/renderer/public/js/ruffle`
+Download the latest version of the self-hosted version from the [Ruffle Release Page](https://github.com/ruffle-rs/ruffle/releases), unzip it and paste it in the following path: `/src/renderer/public/js/ruffle`

 You only need to paste the `.map`, `.js`, `.wasm` files inside the compressed file.